ALANT535/Short-Video-Auto-Generation/README.md

 ***

+## Future Scope
+Will try to add a UI for this maybe.

 Disclaimer: The proposed system should be deployed and used responsibly, adhering to all applicable laws and regulations regarding surveillance and privacy.